Create a Custom Component

 in the parent directory.

-- Upload the .zip file to deepset Cloud using the Import Custom Components [private] endpoint.
+- Upload the .zip file to deepset Cloud using the Import Custom Components endpoint.
 Here's a sample code you can use as a starting point for your request:

 curl